krbnite/krbnite.github.io/_posts/2018-02-01-Facebook-Graph-The-Page-Node.md

 ### Page Fields
-If you're someone interested in social, engagement, viewership and/or viewership behavioral data as a function of time, then this node by itself might bore you!
+If you're someone interested in social, engagement, viewership and/or viewership behavioral data as a function of time, then the fields of the Page node by itself might bore you!
 Most of its fields represent static, owner-defined bits of information: about, affiliation, awards, bio, birthday, category, contact_address, emails.

 That said, if you're scraping around a bunch of local businesses, some of this could be what you're looking for!